-- Back matter: appendixes, glossary, other lists, endnotes, and list of references (in that order). - 1.
+- Back matter: Appendixes, glossary, other lists, endnotes, and list of references (in that order). - 1.
 Appendixes should normally contain intermediate stages of data analysis for the assignment or thesis, in accordance with conventions in each discipline. - 2.
 Glossary: You may include a glossary, i.e. a list of special or foreign terms used in the text with brief explanations, in works on East Asia also Chinese and Japanese characters for names and terminology. - 3.
 Other lists may explain uncommon units of measure, jurisdictions or authorities that have undergone name changes during the period covered, and similar information.
 Where complex events are involved in the analysis, you can include a chronology of events. - 4.
-Endnotes (see sections below) - 5.
+Endnotes: Usually endnotes are not used in IN-EAST assignments and theses.
+Use footnotes (see sections below). - 5.
 List of references (see sections below)